oldqin97/nvim/README.md

-This is a apple
+This is an apple
-This are a apple
+These are an apple